For the Spanish version please click here.

 As with most airports, you will find a huge supply of taxis waiting for you outside the airport.
 By law, these taxis have to give passengers a flat rate of €30 to reach the city centre.
 So, just give them your address and off you go!
 Enjoy a 5€ discount on your first ride with mytaxi!
 Check here for details!

-If you prefer the security of booking a car pick up service we recommend you drive with myDriver or Uber!
+If you prefer the security of booking a car pick up service we recommend Uber or myDriver!
 If you book a myDriver car with the discount code CITYLIFEMADRID, you will save €15!
 With Uber you will save 10€ on your first ride using the promotion code mvrsxng1ue.
 For more details on these great deals check out our myDriver and Uber blogs!

 Metro / Subway

 Madrid has one of the best underground systems in Europe.
 So, naturally you can use it to travel to and from the airport quite easily.
 With easy to understand signs to guide you in the right direction, the metro is one of the best and easiest options to get where you need to go.
 The trip takes about 40 – 50 minutes to the centre and you will have to make a few connections.
 Most stations are equipped with elevators and escalators to make travelling with large bags a little less stressful.
 Tickets from the airport are a little more expensive than the average one way ticket, at about €6 with the airport supplement.
 You can calculate your route here.
-Don’t forget, if you’d like to come to our office we are located at Metro Gran Vía (Calle Gan Vía 22 Dpdo – 2nd floor).
+Don’t forget, if you’d like to come to our office we are located at Metro Gran Vía, but it’s under construction, so the closest ones are: Sol, Callao and Chueca (Calle Gan Vía 22 Dpdo – 2nd floor).

 Hint: If you are still looking for a cheap place to stay during your first days in Madrid, click here to obtain discounts at many hostels, hotels & touristic appartments in Madrid!